tonywu0821/Robot-Movement/README.md

 2. MOVE                    # Move foward a unit.
 3. LEFT                    # Turn left.
 4. RIGHT                   # Ture right.
-5. REPORT                  # Report the position and facing.
+5. REPORT                  # Report the position of the robot and its facing.
 ```

 Example: